MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/delimit-volume-allocation.md

 ![unique-allocation](media/delimit-volume-allocation/unique-allocation.png)

 Conversely, in the next example, the first three volumes use the same delimited allocation (to servers 1, 2, and 3) and the last three volumes use the same delimited allocation (to servers 4, 5, and 6).
-This doesn't maximize fault tolerance: if servers 1, 2, and 3 fail, then volumes 1, 2, and 3 would go offline and become inaccessible at the same time.
+This doesn't maximize fault tolerance: if three servers fail, **multiple** volumes could go offline and become inaccessible.

 ![non-unique-allocation](media/delimit-volume-allocation/non-unique-allocation.png)